alanmitchell/solar-summary/solar_summary.md

 This graph shows the cumulative energy production of the system for the current year and for all previous years as separate lines.
-For example, a value of 300 kWh on the Y-axis for day number 80 means that a total of 300 kWh were produce for the first 80 days of the year.
+For example, a value of 300 kWh on the Y-axis for day number 80 means that a total of 300 kWh were produced for the first 80 days of the year.

 ![cumulative production](images/cum_kwh.png?q=1)